 1. Statistics are based on Jay Ritter's website.
 The definition of a technology firm is based on Loughran and Ritter (2004) with some subsequent modifications↩

-One area where future research should concentrate is on finding a unified theory that can explain and connect the stylized facts in both the M&A and IPO literature.
+Future research should concentrate on finding a unified theory that can explain and connect the stylized facts in both the M&A and IPO literature.
 The recent views that both M&As and IPOs are driven by stock market misvaluations are a good start.
 This "market-timing" theory can explain why acquirers choose to engage in M&As even though they usually experience negative announcement returns.
 The theory also explains why IPO firms underperform in the three to five years after going public.
-What researchers are unsure of is why stock valuation does not come down more to reflect their "fundamental value" right after the announcement, or why stock prices are misvalued in the first place.
-As previously mentioned, it is even more puzzling why it takes such a long time (three to five years) for the market to correct the misvaluation in the stock price.
-Maybe future research will shed more light on these issues.
+However, researchers are unsure why stock prices are misvalued in the first place, why stock valuation does not come down more to reflect "fundamental value" right after the announcement, or, perhaps most puzzling, why it takes such a long time (three to five years) for the market to correct the misvaluation in the stock price.

-The literature has documented that going public seems to affect the real performance of firms.
-There are many related and interesting questions about what is it exactly that changes at the level of the firm that generates such changes.
+The literature shows that going public seems to affect the real performance of firms.
+There are many related and interesting questions about what exactly shifts at the level of the firm that generates such changes.
 Beyond raising capital, the IPO leads to substantial departure of employees, as well as hiring of new workers.
-The incentives of the employees and the management may change as well.
-The focus of the firm may shift to commercialization rather than innovation as a result of the quarterly earnings, expected growth, and analysts’ careful coverage.
-Understanding more thoroughly how such changes affect the decision-making within the firm seem to be a promising avenue for future research.
+The incentives of the employees and the management may change, as well.
+The focus of the firm may shift to commercialization rather than innovation due to the quarterly earnings, expected growth, and analysts’ careful coverage.
+Efforts to understand more about how such changes affect the decision-making within the firm seem to be a promising avenue for future research.

-Other interesting questions relate to the role of IPO markets in the innovation eco-system more broadly.
-What is the impact of IPO markets on early stage financing and the tendency of entrepreneurs to start new businesses?
+Other interesting questions relate to the role of IPO markets in the innovation ecosystem more broadly.
+What is the impact of IPO markets on early-stage financing and on the tendency of entrepreneurs to start new businesses?
 How big is the effect?
-If such effects are substantial, the lack of much IPO activity over last decade may have substantial and real consequences beyond the availability of capital for growing companies.
-Better understanding recent changes in IPO markets is yet another interesting questions that have important policy implications.
+If such effects are substantial, the lack of significant IPO activity over the last decade may have considerable and real consequences beyond the availability of capital for growing companies.
+A better understanding of these recent changes in IPO markets is yet another interesting area for future work that has important policy implications.

 Arrow, Kenneth.
 1962.
 "Economic Welfare and the Allocation of Resources for Invention."
 The Rate and Direction of Inventive Activity: Economic and Social Factors: 609-626.